jili5044/desktop-clock/README.md

 ## Why Desktop Clock?

-Perfect for users who enjoy a clutter-free desktop or often work with the taskbar hidden, Desktop Clock ensures time is always visible at a glance.
+Perfect for users who enjoy a clutter-free desktop or often work with the taskbar hidden, This desktop clock ensures time is always visible at a glance.
 It's designed for convenience, with customizable fonts and colors to match your desktop theme and personal taste.

 Key Features: